RJPearson94/terraform-provider-twilio/docs/resources/autopilot_model_build.md

 For more information on Autopilot, see the product [page](https://www.twilio.com/autopilot)

-~> To allow terraform to correctly manage the lifecycle of the model build you should use `create_before_destroy` argument in the lifecycle block.
+~> To allow terraform to correctly manage the lifecycle of the model build, it is recommended that use the lifecycle meta-argument `create_before_destroy` with this resource.
 The docs can be found [here](https://www.terraform.io/docs/configuration/resources.html#create_before_destroy)

 ## Example Usage